NSSAC/matrixabm/README.rst

-The Matrix ABM is an agent based modeling framework for developing large scale social simulations that can run on distrubuted computing platforms.
+The Matrix ABM is an agent based modeling framework for developing large scale social simulations that can run on distributed computing platforms.

 Full documentation
 ------------------